Financial-Times/tako/README.md

 # 🐙 Tako

-A GitHub App that provides an API to list the repositories it is installed on.
+A GitHub App that provides an API listing the repositories it is installed on.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)